Week 2 (24-28 January 2022)

 This course focusses on cross-cultural survey research and follows up on the introduction to survey methodology.
-We emphasize issues that have to be taken into account when conducting surveys in more than one culture.
+We emphasize issues that have to be taken into account when conducting surveys in more than one country or culture.

 - Basic knowledge of social research methods, in particular survey methodology